dhellmann/pymotw/PyMOTW/cmd/index.rst

     :literal:
     :start-after: #end_pymotw_header

-cmdloop() is the main processing loop of the interpreter.
-You can override it, but it is usually not necessary, since the preloop() and postloop() hooks are available.
+:func:`cmdloop()` is the main processing loop of the interpreter.
+You can override it, but it is usually not necessary, since the :func:`preloop()` and :func:`postloop()` hooks are available.

-Each iteration through cmdloop() calls onecmd() to dispatch the command to its processor.
-The actual input line is parsed with parseline() to create a tuple containing the command, and the remaining portion of the line.
+Each iteration through :func:`cmdloop()` calls :func:`onecmd()` to dispatch the command to its processor.
+The actual input line is parsed with :func:`parseline()` to create a tuple containing the command, and the remaining portion of the line.

-If the line is empty, emptyline() is called.
+If the line is empty, :func:`emptyline()` is called.
 The default implementation runs the previous command again.
-If the line contains a command, first precmd() is called then the processor is looked up and invoked.
-If none is found, default() is called instead.
+If the line contains a command, first :func:`precmd()` is called then the processor is looked up and invoked.
+If none is found, :func:`default()` is called instead.
 Finally postcmd() is called.

-Here's an example session with print statements added:
+Here's an example session with ``print`` statements added:

 ::